MohamedWalid0/Learning-Academy/README.md

 ## Etrain learning academy

-- Etrain is an online booking courses .
+- Etrain is an online booking courses system.
 - Etrain is lists courses by categorization .
-- Etrain Dashboard privides to users manage courses , categories , trinees and students .
+- Etrain Dashboard privides to admins manage courses , categories , trinees and students .

 ## Technologies